 Patrick M. Brenner

-Patrick Brenner is the Vice President of Development and a Policy Analyst and at the Rio Grande Foundation where Patrick advises donors and cultivates other revenue streams for the nonprofit organization, including grant writing, fundraising, and philanthropic contributions.
+Patrick Brenner is the Vice President of Development and a Policy Analyst.
+Patrick advises donors and cultivates other revenue streams for the nonprofit organization, including grant writing, fundraising, and philanthropic contributions.

 Prior to joining the Foundation, Patrick worked in public relations and marketing at a firm located in Albuquerque.
 Patrick is actively pursuing his Master’s of Business Administration with the University of New Mexico.